mi3nts/DUEDARE/README.md

 Code to accompany (unpublished) paper: Decoding Physical and Cognitive Impacts of Particulate Matter Concentrations at Ultra-fine Scales.
 This work uses an ultra-fine, holistic environmental and biometric sensing paradigm to generate empirical particulate matter models estimated by biometric variables.

 Scripts are written using MATLAB R2021b.
+Additionally, this work is built on top of the biometrics research library BM3: https://github.com/mi3nts/BM3.
+All relevant functions from BM3 are explicitly included in this repository.

 ## Citation